4d/docs/docs/Concepts/dt_null_undefined.md

 |  |Null # Undefined |Boolean|a.nullProp # b.undefinedProp |False|
 |  |Null # *scalar value* (see below) |Boolean|a.nullProp # 42 |True|

 *scalar values* are values of type string, Date, Time, Boolean, number, or Blob.
 When declared, their [default value](data-types.md#default-values) is neither undefined nor null.
-Other types (Pointer, Picture, Object, Collection, Variant) have undefined or null default value.
+Other types (Pointer, Picture, Object, Collection) have undefined or null default value.
 Ex:

 ```4d
 var $object : Object